E05European refugees between South Asia, the Middle East and Europe

 • How did colonial and postcolonial contexts shape the transfer of human categories (e.g. “European refugee”, “Sh’erit ha-Pletah”, “emigrant”, “victim of fascism”)?

 Ellen Auerbach, Reisepass Nr.
-192R./643/33, ausgestellt am13.
-Juli 1933, gültig bis 12 Juli 1938.
-Akademie der Künste, Berlin, Ellen-Auerbach-Archiv, Signatur: Auerbach 277
+192R./643/33, ausgestellt am 13.
+Juli 1933, gültig bis 12.
+Juli 1938 © Akademie der Künste, Berlin, Ellen-Auerbach-Archiv, Signatur: Auerbach 277

 By analysing the biographies of European refugees, the project offers new insights into the contested relationship between the Nazi regime in occupied Europe and colonial rule in South Asia and the Middle East.
 It highlights the diverse forms of agency exercised by individuals who were forcibly mobile within shifting colonial and postcolonial contexts.
 Beyond tracing the global transfer of categories used to differentiate people, we examine local specificities in the categorisation of individuals amid religious and economic conflicts surrounding the partition and redistribution of land, movable property and populations.
 In doing so, this research contributes to a European social history “from below”.